Generalized Fourier coefficients of multiplicative functions: Explicit bounds on the correlation of with nilsequences

 is a truncated divisor sum, where

 is an average of $\mu (d)$ running over large divisors of $n$.
 This decomposition in turn splits the correlation from Lemma \ref{l:Lambda} into two correlations that shall be bounded separately.

 The correlation estimate of the $\Lambda^{\flat}$ term with nilsequences follows as in \cite[\S12]{GT-linearprimes} from the non-correlation of M{\"o}bius with nilsequences and inherits an error term which saves a factor $O_A(\log x)^{-A}$ for any given $A \geq 1$ when compared to the trivial bound.
-In our setting, we may express the congruence condition modulo $Wq'$ as a character sum
+In \cite[Conjecture 8.5]{GT-linearprimes}, it was conjectured that the M\"obius function is orthogonal to linear nilsequence.
+Since \cite[Theorem 1.1]{GT-nilmobius} proves this conjecture, not just for linear, but for polynomial nilsequences, it follows without any essential changes in the proof, that the correlation estimate \cite[eq.\ (12.10)]{GT-linearprimes} continues to hold for polynomial sequences.
+That is to say, we have an estimate of the form